 by Tony Vidler

-One of the most common options for leveraging your professional practice is to hire more advisory personnel, however it is often a path to frustration and disappointment for business owners because it simply has not been thought through.
+One of the most common options for leveraging your professional practice is more adviser hires, however getting more advisers is itself is often a path to frustration and disappointment for business owners because it simply has not been thought through.

 Everyone begins with great intent: the owner really does want new hires to perform well, do great work for clients, and make good money for themselves and the firm.
 The new hire usually wants exactly the same thing.
 However the most common experience is that the employment relationship becomes a temporary one rather than a permanent addition to the practice.
 Temporary may be a few years of course – but even a few years is usually insufficient for the investment in mentoring, support and professional development of a new hire to pay off.

 Poor communication of expectations from both parties, combined with a lack of long term thinking at the beginning, tend to be the primary reasons.
 This cuts both ways of course; with the new hire often poorly communicating their career plan or aspirations and the business owner not thinking through what the new hire needs in order to be there for the long term in a profitable and fulfilling partnership.

 In the absence of clear expectations there is typically a major relationship blunder right at the start when the wrong sort of employment structure is created.